-The inputs to the ADN2813 can also be dc-coupled.
+The inputs to the ADN2804 can also be dc-coupled.
 This may be necessary in burst mode applications, where there are long periods of CIDs, and baseline wander cannot be tolerated.
-If the inputs to the ADN2813 are dc-coupled, care must be taken not to violate the input range and common-mode level requirements of the ADN2813 (see Figure 27 through Figure 29).
-If dc coupling is required, and the output levels of the TIA do not adhere to the levels shown in Figure 28, then level shifting and/or an attenuator must be between the TIA outputs and the ADN2813 inputs.
+If the inputs to the ADN2804 are dc-coupled, care must be taken not to violate the input range and common-mode level requirements of the ADN2804 (see Figure 27 through Figure 29).
+If dc coupling is required and the output levels of the TIA do not adhere to the levels shown in Figure 28, level shifting must be performed and/or an attenuator must be placed between the TIA outputs and the ADN2804 inputs.